 Most people who develop ALS are between the ages of 40 and 70, with an average age of 55 at the time of diagnosis.
 However, cases of the disease do occur in people in their twenties and thirties.

-ALS is 20 percent more common in men than in women.
+ALS is 20% more common in men than women.
 However, with increasing age, the incidence of ALS is more equal between men and women.

 About 90% of ALS cases occur without any known family history or genetic cause.
 The remaining 5-10% of ALS cases – known as familial ALS (FALS) – are inherited through a mutated gene with a known connection to the disease.